Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-If you are worried about vaccines causing autism or other problems in kids, please don’t be.
-Studies have shown they are safe.
-It’s also not good to change the shot schedule because kids who have none or only a few shots can still get sick.
-That was the case with an outbreak of measles that started at Disneyland last year and eventually sickened 147 people in six states, Mexico and Canada.
+If you are worried about the safety of vaccines, don’t be.
+Studies show they are safe.
+Veering from the recommended vaccine schedule is not.
+Kids who aren’t vaccinated, or who only get a few shots can still get sick.
+It happened with an outbreak of measles that started at Disneyland in 2015.
+A total of 147 people in six states, Mexico and Canada became ill.

 Vaccines stop diseases by safely imitating an infection so the body builds up immunity to it.
-But many vaccines require more than one dose to build complete immunity.
-So one shot of those is simply not enough.
-For example, the measles, mumps and rubella vaccine—known as MMR—is given around the first birthday, again before starting school and a booster is recommended for adults.
+Many vaccines require more than one dose to build complete immunity .
+One shot is simply not enough.
+For example, the measles, mumps and rubella vaccine—known as MMR —is given around the first birthday, again before starting school and a booster is recommended for adults.

-One exception is the human papilloma virus (HPV) vaccine, recommended for boys and girls to prevent cervical and other cancers.
-The CDC recommends the three-shot series begin around age 11 or 12 and be given at carefully timed intervals
+One exception is the human papilloma virus (HPV) vaccine to prevent cervical and other cancers in boys and girls.
+The CDC advises that young people begin the three-shot series at age 11 or 12.
+The doses are given at carefully timed intervals.

-The bottom line for new parents (and not-so-new ones) is that a vaccine schedule can interrupt your very busy life.
-But following it closely can help you raise a healthy child from infancy to adulthood.
+The bottom line for new parents (and not-so-new ones) is simple.
+A vaccine schedule may seem inconvenient at times.
+Still, following it closely can help you raise a healthy child from infancy to adulthood.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.